collective/collective.developermanual/source/reference_manuals/active/five-grok/browser-components/views.rst

 -  We use a number of TAL expressions to render information from the context (the *IDocument* object) and the view instance (in particular, the *view.message* object we set in the *update()* method).
-See the `ZPT tutorial`_ for more details on the TAL syntax.
+See the `ZPT reference`_ for more details on the TAL syntax.

 Views without templates
 -----------------------